JoK3rLeE/Asus-S510UQ-BQ178T/README.md

 ## Changelog

 **Sept 28, 2020**
-- Added MacBookPro15,2 config with working HDMI (tested)
+- ~~Added MacBookPro15,2 config with working HDMI (tested)~~
-- Added MacBookPro14,1 config as a choice for user.
+- ~~Added MacBookPro14,1 config as a choice for user.~~
-- Set MacBookPro15,4 as default config.
-(Previous issue fixed)
+- Removed MacBookPro14,1 & MacBookPro15,2 config and set MacBookPro15,4 as default config.

 **Sept 15, 2020**
 - Update AsusSMC and DSDT Patch based on hieplpvip guide.